Find Grad Schools

 33 Yearly Graduations

 University of California - Berkeley comes in at #2 on our list of the most popular colleges offering doctor's degrees in cell/cellular and molecular biology.
 Roughly 42,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 33 people received their doctor's degree in cell/cellular and molecular biology from UC Berkeley.
-About 48% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+Of these students, 54% were women and 34% were members of underrepresented racial-ethnic groups.

 23 Yearly Graduations

 University of Washington - Seattle Campus comes in at #3 on our list of the most popular colleges offering doctor's degrees in cell/cellular and molecular biology.
 Roughly 48,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 23 people received their doctor's degree in cell/cellular and molecular biology from UW Seattle.
-About 52% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #4